MilanStaffehl/numdantic/README.md

 ## Contributing

-`numdanitc` is looking for your help!
+`numdantic` is looking for your help!
 If you find a bug, have a request for a new feature, or wish to contribute, follow these guidelines.

 ### Code of conduct